jatinx/PyHIP/README.md

 From the project folder run ```pytest ./tests/* -v -r A```

+## Help needed
+If you are an opensource developer and want to contribute to this project, I can use your help in several places depending on your skillset.
+- Adding more tests to the project
+- Adding API documentation and samples
+- Improving HIP API coverage - adding meaningful APIs instead of direct mapping.

 ## Common Problems
  - Unable to load hip or hiprtc library - OSError: libamdhip64.so: cannot open shared object file: No such file or directory.